 By the way, when a Crown Board has Porter bee-escapes fitted it becomes a Clearer Board.
 When you take them out it’s a crown board again.
-Another advantage – other clearer boards are clearer boards full stop.
+There’s another advantage: – other clearer boards are just clearer boards – full stop.

 How to Succeed

 - The top of a Porter bee escape is the side with the round hole in it – this is the side that needs to be uppermost into your crown board;

 - Make sure the top bars of the brood box are clear of brace comb etc which may block the bee escape exits;

 - Make sure the bottom bars of the super frames are clear of trailing curtains/projections of comb etc which can block the bee escape entrances;

 - Ideally your crown board should have a bee space top and bottom otherwise the entrance or the exits can easily be blocked or narrowed;